d2l-ai/d2l-en/chapter_introduction/intro.md

 # Introduction

-Until recently, nearly all of the computer programs thay we interacted with every day were coded by software developers from first principles.
+Until recently, nearly all of the computer programs that we interacted with every day were coded by software developers from first principles.
 Say that we wanted to write an application to manage an e-commerce platform.
 After huddling around a whiteboard for a few hours to ponder the problem,